swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/other-formatting-options.md

 | `fast`       | Moves faster than a hare.             |
 | `supersonic` | Moves faster than the speed of sound. |
 ```
-There's no need to impose a column width.
+There's no need to impose a column width or add additional spaces to align the content of the table.
 A column determines its width
 based on the contents of that column's widest cell.
 You can also omit the leading
 and trailing pipes.